fhiso/sources-and-citations/creators-name.md

 there is no consensus, and will be resolved and removed for the final standard.
 Examples and notes will be retained in the standard.

-This standard defines a *class* for storing the name of an creator [or an ordered list of creators] of a genealogical source in a *citation element*.
+This standard defines a *class* for storing the name of a creator of a genealogical source in a *citation element*.
 The word "creator" is used rather than "author" so as also to include editors, compilers, painters and stonemasons.
 The format is designed to accommodate names conforming to a wide range of cultural norms, not just Western ones; however it does not aim to cover all variants of names, just those that might reasonably be expected to appear in a genealogical citation.

 {.example} The style guides used in the humanities rarely require the conversion of authors' given names to initials, and this format does not